 - YARN: The

---num-executorsoption to the Spark YARN client controls how many executors it will allocate on the cluster (
+--num-workersoption to the Spark YARN client controls how many workers it will allocate on the cluster, while

 A second option available on Mesos is dynamic sharing of CPU cores.
 In this mode, each Spark application